pugjs/pug/Readme.md

 ## Includes

- Includes allow you to statically include chunks of Jade which lives in a separate file.
+ Includes allow you to statically include chunks of Jade, or other content like css, or html which lives in separate files.
 The classical example is including a header and footer.
 Suppose we have the following directory structure:

      ./layout.jade
      ./includes/